 I started to explore a wide range of yoga styles and soon realised I wanted to start my teacher training.
 I decided to train with Camyoga, in Cambridge.
 Their broad and rigorous training emphasises postural alignment, anatomy and both the history and philosophy of yoga.
 This has provided me with a thorough grounding to teach yoga.
 I completed 200 hours of Yoga Alliance training in 2013.
 I began teaching my own yoga classes at Coram’s Fields.
 I supplemented this training with an adjustments workshop with Melanie Cooper and Norman Blair, following this with a Yin Yoga Immersion course in early 2014.
 Since then my focus has shifted to Pregnancy and Post Natal yoga.
 In February 2015, I attended the Teen Yoga and Mindfulness training course with TeenYoga.
 2015 was a big year of change for me, I moved to Oxted, Surrey to be closer to my family and create a better work/life balance.
 Yoga and meditation really helped through this period of transition and I would have felt lost without the feeling of stability that it brings to me.
 In 2016, I setup pregnancy classes at Ingledale Therapy Centre and attended post-natal training at Triyoga with Nadia Narain which has reinvigorated my teaching.
 I also began working with Yoga London to co-deliver the Pregnancy and Post-Natal yoga course.
-2017 is shaping up to be a very exciting year with classes starting at Halos Clinic based in Oxted, training in Yoga for postnatal recovery and peri-menopause with Uma Dinsmore-Tuli and Birthlight Baby Yoga training.
+In 2017, classes started at Halos Clinic based in Oxted, I attended training in Yoga for postnatal recovery and peri-menopause with Uma Dinsmore-Tuli and Birthlight Baby Yoga training.
 In 2018, my focus has continued with pregnancy, baby yoga and now toddler yoga and well woman yoga.
 I’m fully committed to ongoing development and regularly attend yoga classes throughout the UK.

-My aim is to create a friendly environment, encourage students to maintain focus, safe alignment and realise their full potential in every pose.
+My aim is to create a friendly environment, encourage students to maintain focus, safe alignment and link to their breath.